 The value chain is a high-level model developed by Porter.
 It is used to describe the process by which businesses receive raw materials, and add value through various processes to create a finished product, ready to sell to customers.
 The overall goal of the value chain is to deliver maximum value for the least possible cost to create a competitive advantage.

 5. Differential Advantage

 Unique benefits/ selling points/ characteristics that set the product/ service apart and above its competitors in the customer's viewpoint.

 Avoid the ‘me too’, syndrome otherwise price is the only thing you can be different about and the market is damaged. e.g. TkMaxx ‘big labels small prices’

 Read more: The extended marketing 3ps

-Apply this model when drawing up competitive strategies for market and explore what your companies sources of competitive advantage are and how you can leverage them in marketing plans.
+Apply this model when drawing up competitive strategies for the market and explore what your company's sources of competitive advantage are and how you can leverage them in marketing plans.